jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 Interacting with the DOM and keeping it in sync with state in a performant and robust way can be one of the hardest parts of designing web apps these days.
 The push for true two-way binding and excitement around [Object.observe](http://bocoup.com/weblog/javascript-object-observe/) should illustrate this.
 React saves developers time and headache by treating the DOM as a stateless canvas and re-rendering a component based on its state.

 And to top it all off the [#reactjs IRC](http://jsfiddle.net/vjeux/Zf5sQ/) is well populated and the React developers are usually there, willing to lend a hand.
-I've asked a couple of stupid/obvious questions and they were answered swiftly and without a hint of impatience.
+I've asked a couple of stupid/obvious questions and they were answered fully and without a hint of impatience.

 I wouldn't be surprised if React found its way into the Backbones, Embers, and Angulars of the future.
 Or dispatching the MVC paradigm entirely, there's [Flux](http://facebook.github.io/react/docs/flux-overview.html) for large sites, or homespun MVC-ish architectures like that used in TwiStrug for smaller sites.